 This social media giant allows you to designate a “legacy contact” — a person who’s able to manage your Facebook after you die.
 You can specify that your legacy contact delete your page altogether or memorialize it as a place for friends and family to share memories.

 When does memorialization happen?

 If Facebook learns that you’ve died and nobody steps up to request otherwise, your account is automatically memorialized.

 Memorialized accounts are frozen, preventing access by anyone — even next of kin, except under special circumstances.

 Memorialized accounts no longer appear in notifications, such as birthday reminders, and they look different from your typical account.
-Only Facebook friends can see your page, accessing your wall and posting memories or tributes.
+Only Facebook friends can see your page, access your wall and post memories or tributes.

 How can I give my family or friend control of my account when I die?

 Go to your account settings to designate a legacy contact.
 You can permit your contact access to specific account information, like previously uploaded photos.
 That way, important items aren’t lost, but you prevent unwanted eyes on your content.

 Owned by Facebook, Instagram has similar policies for what happens to your account after you die:

 - Your family can request to delete your account.